How To Insert A Condom Catheter

 Silicone catheters are often preferred due to their breathability and hypoallergenic properties, which reduce the risk of skin maceration and irritation.
 Latex catheters are less expensive but can cause allergic reactions in some individuals.
 Polyurethane catheters offer a balance of durability and comfort.

-The drainage system connected to the catheter uses gravity to facilitate urine flow into the collection bag.
-Proper positioning of the bag below the level of the bladder ensures continuous drainage and prevents backflow, which could lead to discomfort or infection.
+The drainage system connected to the catheter uses gravity to support urine flow into the collection bag.
+Proper positioning of the bag below the level of the bladder ensures continuous drainage and prevents backflow, which could lead to discomfort or infection Turns out it matters..

 History and Evolution

 Initially, condom catheters were primarily used in hospitals and long-term care facilities.
-However, as designs improved and became more user-friendly, they gained popularity for home use.
+Still, as designs improved and became more user-friendly, they gained popularity for home use.
 Today, a wide variety of condom catheters are available, each with unique features such as adhesive coatings, anti-kink designs, and different drainage bag options.

 Essential Concepts